isomerpages/singapore-customs-old/_businesses/04b-establishing-customes-value-for-imports.md

 -   Deductive value - the sale price of the goods in Singapore, adjusted for costs incurred after shipment
 -   Computed value - the value based on cost of production, general expenses and profits in the country of origin of the imported goods
 -   Residual valuation - the value determined by Singapore Customs, based on flexible interpretation of all the previous methods

-<sub> *Definition of Cost, Insurance and Freight incoterms <br><br>
-<sub>The Cost, Insurance and Freight (CIF) incoterms means the seller (exporter) is responsible for delivering the goods onto the vessel of transport and clearing customs at the country of export. <br><br>

-<sub>The seller is also responsible for the international freight charges and purchasing insurance with the buyer (importer) named as the beneficiary. <br><br>

-<sub>The buyer should note that under CIF, the seller is only required to obtain insurance on minimum cover.
-If the buyer wishes to have more insurance protection, he may make arrangements with the seller or arrange for extra insurance coverage on his own. <br><br>

-<sub>The ownership and risk of loss of the goods are transferred to the buyer when the goods are on board the vessel.
-If the goods are damaged or stolen during international transport, the buyer owns the goods and must file a claim based on insurance purchased by the seller. <br><br>

-<sub>The buyer must clear customs and pay for all other costs at the country of import. <br><br>

-<sub> ^Definition of Ex Works incoterms <br><br>
-<sub>Under the Ex Works (EXW) incoterms, the seller (exporter) makes the goods available to the buyer (importer) at the seller’s premises or at another named place.
-The seller’s obligations and risks are minimal.
-After the seller delivers the goods, the ownership and risk of loss of the goods are transferred to the buyer. <br><br>

-<sub>The buyer is responsible for all transportation costs, duties and insurance of the goods to the country of import.
-The EXW price does not include the cost of delivering the goods to the port, loading onto the vessel and customs clearance at the country of export. <br><br>

 ### **No Insurance Purchased**
 Traders can set the insurance to zero value if no insurance charges were incurred when importing the goods.